 Next time you make your way to East Lewis County, plan a side trip to a beautiful waterfall reached by an easy hike with a tremendous sight at trail's end.

-Located in the northwest corner of the Gifford Pinchot National Forest just 10 miles from Randle on Forest Road 23, Camp Creek Falls is a 30-foot waterfall with a thunderous roar in early spring.
+Located in the northwest corner of the Gifford Pinchot National Forest just 10 miles from Randle on Forest Road 23, Camp Creek Falls is a 30-foot waterfall with a thunderous roar, especially after a good rain.

 The hike isn't long at all — maybe 15 to 20 minutes tops with youngsters in tow — and gently ascends up a ridge shadowed by trees and gifted with the soundtrack of the nearby flowing Camp Creek.
 Before you know it, you'll hear the waterfall dominate the sounds of the forest and you'll see it right around the corner.